kimdolion/kimdolion.github.io/README.md

 # Kimberly Wilkes

-This portfolio was created using NextJS and shows Styled-jsx (with SCSS) working for components written in TypeScript rendered both inside and outside of Storybook.
+This portfolio was created using NextJS and shows Styled-jsx (with SCSS) working for components written in TypeScript.
+Images for the projects I've made are hosted on AWS S3.

 ## How to use
 ```bash